-ID: n/a Mode: All Type: long int Suffix: n/a Value: 0, 1 List: n/a
+ID: n/a Mode: All Type: long int Suffix: n/a

+Value: 0, 1 List: n/a Unit: n/a Group: n/a

 Freezes the scope RAM.
 The scope has too much memory so it can't be copied each cycle into a separate buffer.
 For this reason you should set FRZ to ON when you want to readout the sample values of the scope.
 Parameter: